-Graduate Employees appointed at or above the minimum FTE as defined within this Agreement will have 90% of mandatory fees, as defined in the Academic Year Fee Book, remitted each term, including Summer.
+Graduate Employees appointed at a minimum 0.3 FTE, until September 2021 when the minimum FTE will become 0.35 FTE, and then until September 2022 when the minimum FTE will become 0.38 or above the minimum FTE as defined within this Agreement will have 90% of mandatory fees, as defined in the Academic Year Fee Book, remitted each term, including Summer.
 If the building, bad debt, and contingency fees exceed 10% of all mandatory fees, the University agrees to remit the total amount of all other mandatory fees.
-Graduate Employees appointed at or above the minimum FTE as defined within this Agreement will have 100% of the E-campus distance education fee remitted each term, including Summer.
+Graduate Employees appointed at a minimum FTE, until September 2021 when the minimum FTE will become 0.35 FTE, and then until September 2022 when the minimum FTE will become 0.38 or above the minimum FTE as defined within this Agreement will have 100% of the E-€campus distance education fee remitted each term, including Summer.